 The technical term for end of life is the end date of extended support.
 It doesn’t mean that the Exchange Server will suddenly stop working.
 No, the Extended Support End Date means that the Server is officially labeled as unsupported.
 In other words:

-Truth be told, on some rare occasions, there were security updates to Exchange Servers which lifecycle has ended.
-And there still are some companies who successfully operate on Exchange 2010, which officially “died” almost 2 years ago.
+Truth be told, on some rare occasions, there were security updates to Exchange Servers whose lifecycle has ended.
+And there are still some companies that successfully operate on Exchange 2010 which officially “died” almost 4 years ago.
 This brings us to a popular question.

 Do I have to migrate from Exchange 2013?